Stars And

 glue, glitter

-Directions: Make
+Directions: Make your

-your own fireworks.
+own fireworks.
 We gave each of the children a piece of black

-construction paper and had them make designs using white glue (Elmer's).
-They
+construction paper and had them make designs using white glue

-then sprinkled glitter over the glue.
-We used a variety of colors to give it a
+(Elmer's).
+They then sprinkled glitter over the glue.
+We used a

 4th of July Flyers added